What Is DICOM, PACS, and Workstation?

-PACS (Picture Archiving and Communication System) normally composes of four basic elements:
+PACS (Picture Archiving and Communication System) is normally composed of four basic elements:

-1) Medical imaging equipment like MRI, CT, X-ray, Ultrasound, and more.
+- Medical imaging equipment such as MRI, CT, X-ray systems, ultrasound machines, and more.

-2) A secure network for exchange and distribution of patient examination data.
+- A secure network for the exchange and distribution of the patient examination data.

 What is a Workstation?

-A workstation works as an option for most medical imaging equipment, and it functions as follows:
+A workstation works as an option for most medical imaging equipment, and its functions are as follows:

 The modalities where workstations are often used are CT and mammography scanners.
-There might be more than one workstations for any modalities with large volumes of patients, such as CT.
+There might be more than one workstation for any modality with large volumes of patients, such as CT.

-Images from all modalities are available on the DICOM server, and from here they can be printed or evaluated in Diagnostic viewer/workstation.
-You can also send them through the internet to storage, or diagnostic viewers at other facilities, and see them online.
+Images from all modalities are available on the DICOM server, and from here they can be printed or evaluated in a Diagnostic viewer/workstation.
+You can also send them through the internet to storage, or diagnostic viewers at other facilities, or access and see them online.

-We hope this fully answered your question: What is DICOM, PACS, and Workstation?
+We hope this fully answered your question: What is DICOM, PACS, and Workstations?